 Study 2

+Methods

 Participants

 Power analysis was conducted with effect sizes of ƞ2= .102 (Study 1), and R2= .10 (Privitera & Creary, 2013), setting alpha at .05, suggested a sample of between 68 and 76 to achieve a power of 80%.
-Additionally, the suggestion by Robinson, Bevelander, Field, and Jones (2018; Simmons, Nelson, & Simonsohn, 2011) of attaining at least 20 observations per condition was considered, requiring a sample of 80 in order to meet this for the interaction.
-Exclusion criteria implemented, with those who had a known food allergy, illness, food-related disorder, or had participated in study 1 being unable to participate.
+Additionally, the suggestion by Robinson, Bevelander, Field, and Jones (2018; Simmons, Nelson, & Simonsohn, 2011) of attaining at least 20 observations per condition was considered, requiring a sample of 80 in order to meet this criterion for the interaction.
+Exclusion criteria were implemented, with those who had a known food allergy, illness, food-related disorder, or had participated in study 1 being unable to participate.

 Eighty participants were recruited for the study through an online recruitment system at a University in the West Midlands, England.
+The data were positively skewed due to a high proportion of individuals not consuming any snacks.
+No transformations on the data were conducted, with sensitivity analyses conducted with a sub-sample containing only those individuals who consumed at least 1 M&M, thus removing individuals who did not consume any snacks, as in Study 1.
 The sample consisted mainly of females (83.75%), with 53.75% of the total sample identifying as White British or Irish.
 Most (85%) identified as undergraduate students (10% postgraduate, 5% fewer than 5 GCSE’s).
 The mean age of the overall sample was 23.81 years (SD = 7.93), with a mean BMI of 25.82kg/m2 (SD = 6.24).
 A breakdown of each condition can be seen in the additional materials (See OLSM 3, Table 1).

 Design and Materials

 A 2(distance; 20cm, 70cm) x 2(colour type; multi-coloured, monochrome) between-subjects design was used to explore the role of visual salience on the proximity effect.
 The study presented participants with 250g (+/- .5g) of multi-coloured M&M’s (red, green, blue, yellow), or solely brown M&M’s, dependant on condition, in a 17cm diameter clear, circular bowl.
 Brown M&M’s were chosen as the monochrome snack after pilot study results found that brown M&M’s were significantly less visually attractive/salient than a variety of mixed colour M&M’s, and represented a larger colour contrast than brownies on a white plate vs brownies on a brown plate (See OLSM 3, Table 2).
 Each 250g bowl of M&M’s contained an estimated 480kCal.
 The layout of apparatus was the same as in Study 1, with the exception of snack type (M&M’s rather than brownies) being presented, and that the keyboard was not presented to participants until the start of the second part of the questionnaire (See Figure 1).
+Questions which required a keyboard entry were moved to the second part of the questionnaire accordingly, with only the mouse required for the completion of the first part of the questionnaire.

 Procedure